 What you should do to avoid the flu

 Flu vaccine is safe and is the best defense against the flu.
-Get your flu shot at your doctor's office, at a community clinic, school clinic, or at a pharmacy.
+Get your flu shot at your doctor's office, a school clinic (see schedule below), a community clinic, or at a pharmacy.
 (Not all pharmacies vaccinate children.
 Call ahead before bringing your child to be vaccinated at a pharmacy.)
-Everyone 6 months of age and older should get a flu shot every year, and it is especially important for people in the following groups to be vaccinated:

 School Flu Clinics